KALSANG2006AI/chatbox-with-server-admistration/README.md

     }
   ]
 }

 CollegeData.json
-json
-Copy code

 {
   "fees": {
     "tuition": 25000,
     "hostel": 8000
   }
 }

 Notes

-All staff images must be at least 100x100 pixels and stored in the staff_images/ directory.
+Images should be at least 100x100 pixels for accurate recognition

-If no valid faces are found in the images, face recognition will not function.
+The system will skip images without valid face data

-JSON files must be correctly formatted; the app will not run if they are invalid.
+JSON files must be properly formatted; otherwise, the server will stop with an error

-ngrok is used to expose the local server publicly; ensure it's properly configured.
+Use ngrok to make the local Flask server publicly accessible for testing

+Learning Outcomes

+Developing this project independently helped me:

+Understand how AI models can be integrated with Flask applications

+Work with facial recognition and image processing in Python

+Structure and handle JSON data for interactive systems

+Build and test REST APIs

+Deploy and manage small-scale intelligent applications

 Author

-Made by Kalsang Phunjung,
+Kalsang Phunjung
+Independent Developer & Undergraduate Student Department of Computer Applications
-Student at The Dalai Lama Institute for Higher Education (DLIHE) Contributor to the campus newsletter and active participant in tech events.
+The Dalai Lama Institute for Higher Education (DLIHE)

 License

-This project is developed for educational and academic purposes.
-No commercial license is granted.
+This project was created independently for educational and research exploration.
+It is open for learning and experimentation but not intended for commercial use.